appium/appium-chromium-driver/README.md

 Chrome).

 > [!IMPORTANT]
-> Since major version *2.0.0* this driver is only compatible to Appium 3
+> Since major version *2.0.0*, this driver is only compatible with Appium 3.

 ### Why does this project exist?